-Although recognized for its scientific achievements, the Division of Allergy and Immunology is highly committed to excellence in clinical care and teaching.
-Toward this end, our Allergy and Immunology Training Program, directed by David Khan, M.D., has grown in both size and stature with four fully-funded fellowship positions since it enrolled its first fellow in 1982.
+Although recognized for its scientific achievements, the Division of Pediatric Allergy and Immunology is committed to excellence in clinical care and teaching.
+Toward this end, our Allergy and Immunology Training Program, directed by David Khan, M.D., has grown in both size and stature with four funded fellowship positions since it enrolled its first fellow in 1982.

 Balanced Clinical Experiences

 Our view is that successful training in Allergy and Immunology should consist of balanced exposure to training experiences involving adults and children, no matter what the training background or the long-term plans of any particular Fellow in Training.
 Drs.
-Rebecca Gruchalla and David Khan oversee the adult teaching clinics at Parkland, while Drs.
+Rebecca Gruchalla and David Khan oversee the adult teaching clinics at Parkland Memorial Hospital, while Drs.
 Maite de la Morena and Drew Bird oversee the teaching clinics at Children’s Medical Center Dallas.

 Further staffing of both adult and pediatric clinics is provided by our 29 volunteer clinical faculty.
 Approximately 40 percent of allergy fellows have come from pediatric housestaff programs, and approximately half of the outpatient clinics required of allergy and immunology fellows primarily involve children.
 Review the schedule of training activities.

 Diversified Training Experiences

 The UT Southwestern program offers a diversity of clinical experiences in Allergy and Immunology.
 We have a strong primary immunodeficiency program and are one of the Diagnostic and Research Centers for the Jeffrey Modell Centers Network.
 In addition, a Food Allergy Center has opened for clinical and research purposes at Children’s Medical Center.

 Our Adult Allergy Division operates the Parkland Asthma Clinic, which oversees the care of adult patients with moderate to severe asthma.
-Our clinics at the Aston Ambulatory Care center are tertiary/quaternary referral centers for patients with chronic urticaria, drug allergies, hereditary angioedema, common variable immunodeficiency, mastocytosis, and anaphylaxis.
+Our clinics at the James W. Aston Ambulatory Care Center are tertiary/quaternary referral centers for patients with chronic urticaria, drug allergies, hereditary angioedema, common variable immunodeficiency, mastocytosis, and anaphylaxis.

 Fellows also have exposure to other common conditions including rhinitis, asthma, sinusitis, and atopic dermatitis in both our pediatric and adult clinics.